OpenIPC/decoder/README.md

 **The program is guaranteed to basic work on the fresh Android OS 8-15**

-_During the testing phase, the application is distributed only in binary form at the request of interested individuals and companies._
+_During the testing phase, the application is distributed only in binary form._

 ![Menu](photo_menu.jpg)